nguyensjsu/fa21-202-pied-piper/individual/roger/README.md

 - Sid will start working on the Finish screen.
 - John will continue to make progress with the Boss level.
 - I will start on the implementation of player score and displaying it.

+---

+## 24 November 2021

+### What we did

+- John has made more progress on the boss level.
+A Mega UFO is on the screen.
+- I have implemented the player score and display.
+- Sid has made progress on the finish screen, but it introduces new bugs.

+### What we are doing / what is stuck

+- John is finishing up the boss level.
+We are thinking about what pattern he could implement.
+- Sid is fixing the bugs with the finish screen.
+- Faiz is implementing basic leaderboard components.
+- No communication from Hashmitha.

+### What we will need to do

+- Sid and Faiz will need to integrate their parts together.
+- I need to work on the wireframes as well as fix any minor bugs.
+- John will implement a pattern into the boss level.

+---

+## 26 November 2021

+### What we did

+- John has made further progress with the boss level.
+- John also took over Hashmitha's assignment in updating the main screen.
+- I made simple sketches of the wireframes.
+- Faiz has put together an iterator for the leaderboard component.

+### What we are doing / what is stuck

+- Faiz and Sid are still working together.
+- John and I are looking for any new bugs to squash.

+### What we will need to do

+- We need to put together the README components.
+- We need to consolidate the source code to be working.
+- We need to record the 1-min pitch video.

+---

+## \\ November 2021

+### What we did
+### What we are doing / what is stuck
+### What we will need to do